 It was 1932, and there was no shortage of howls about the demise of capitalism.
 But oddball Dennis didn’t howl with the crowd.
 For him, the solution wasn’t some Bolshevik revolution that destroyed most existing structures of society and put an alien class on top.
 He proposed something much simpler: a nationalistic ethos that restrained the capitalists and put the American people’s needs into the driver’s seat.
 In other words, American fascism.

 Is Capitalism Doomed? was mostly a reflection of Dennis’s diplomatic and Wall Street adventures.
-It took a few more years for him to articulate a cogent argument of why fascism, rather than bolshevism, was the proper replacement for freebooting Wall Street capitalism.
+It took a few more years for him to articulate a cogent argument of why fascism, rather than Bolshevism, was the proper replacement for freebooting Wall Street capitalism.
 This came with his 1940 treatise, The Dynamics of War and Revolution.

-Is Capitalism Doomed? had been published by Harper & Bros., as mainstream and old-line a New York publishing house as existed; but by the late ’30s Dennis’s fascist connections put him beyond the pale, and he had to distribute this through his own private imprint.
+Is Capitalism Doomed? had been published by Harper & Bros., as mainstream and old-line a New York publishing house as existed; but by the late ’30s Dennis’s fascist connections put him beyond the pale, and he had to distribute it through his own private imprint.

-Accordingly this Dennis book never got much distribution.
+Accordingly, this Dennis book never got much distribution.
 But it is clear he was reaching the apogee of his political insight in such toothy passages as these:

 Back in 1933 and 1934 I was one of the few writing Americans who saw that both socialism and nazism had to end in an extreme form of socialism by reason of the pressures of inevitable trends in social change.
 I derided the interpretations of Fascism and Naziism made equally by the conservatives and the communists at the time.
 Incidentally, it is to be remarked the American communists and fellow travelers, who are as unsophisticated in politics as Wall Streeters or Mrs Roosevelt, helped both Mussolini no end in the early days by denouncing them as capitalist stooges.
 My book The Coming American Fascism, was treated my many critics as wholly irrelevant to Fascism because it did not accord with the the orthodox Moscow interpretation of this new phenomenon.
 On this point, the orthodox line of Union Square and the Union League Club was the same. . . .